trickv/docker-dl-fldigi/README.md

-This is [dl-fldigi](https://github.com/jamescoxon/dl-fldigi) in a Docker container.
+This is an attempt at [dl-fldigi](https://github.com/jamescoxon/dl-fldigi) in a Docker container.
+It doesn't quite work.

 dl-fldigi is notoriously difficult to build probably because:
 * It's not hyper-actively maintained